 Gonioscopy

 Another tool we can use is a gonioscopy.
 Here, we use a special lens to look at the angle where fluid drains inside the eye.
-This helps us identify structural issues such as a narrow or malformed drainage angle.
+This allows us to detect any structural issues, such as a narrow or abnormally formed drainage angle.

 Additional Eye Tests